krisnova/.net/content/posts/linux-accept-queues.md

  | 1         | The GET request used to query the stub status module itself.               |
  | somaxconn | Arbitrary limit for accept queues either set by a user, or default to 1024 |

+---

+Note that NGINX operates with a monolithic `listen()` statement in the master process, and that `accept()` events are operated on by worker threads as events are produced within NGINX.

 ```goat
                    ┌───────────────────────────┐
         ┌──────────┤ Backlog Queue ≤ somaxconn │ ◄────────────────────┐